FOLLOW US

 The Halifax Public Gardens are Victorian era public gardens formally established in 1867, the year of Canadian Confederation. sphraner / Getty Images

-Escape the city's hustle and bustle in the serene Halifax Public Gardens.
+Go to Halifax Public Gardens to escape the city's non-stop activity.
 This Victorian-era garden, spanning 16 acres, is a green oasis in the heart of Halifax.
 Wander through the beautifully manicured lawns, admire the vibrant flower beds, and relax by the tranquil fountains.
 Don't forget to visit the bandstand, where free public concerts are held during the summer months.
-It's the perfect spot for a picnic or a leisurely afternoon stroll.
-With its charming bridges, ornamental gates, and a delightful duck pond, the Halifax Public Gardens offer a peaceful retreat amidst the city's hustle and bustle.

 Advertisement